 50 Inexpensive Ideas To Enhance The Value of Your Home

-50 Inexpensive Tips To Increase The Value of Your Home!
+50 Inexpensive Home Improvement Tips You Can Do To Enhance The Value of Your Home

-Here are 50 inexpensive things you can do to enhance the value of your home.
-Time and time again, when I show homes or list them, some or all of these tips would have dramatically sped up the sale or received more money.
-Over the years, I have found the little things that a buyer sees that may be the stumbling block in them making an offer on your home.
-You have one chance of making an excellent first impression when a buyer walks into your house; try one or ten of these, you will sell quicker and, in most cases, receive more money!
+Here are 50 inexpensive home improvement tips you can easily do before selling your home in London, Ontario.
+Time and time again, when I show homes for sale, some or all of these tips would have dramatically sped up or helped the sale, or the seller could have received more money.
+The little things a buyer sees may be the stumbling block in making an offer on your home.
+You have one chance of making the first impression when a buyer walks into your house; try one or ten of these; you will sell quicker and, in most cases, receive more money!

 Tip #1: Add a basic alarm system.
-The number one concern for any resident is security.
-If a homeowner or tenant does not feel secure, then eventually, they will move elsewhere.
+The number one concern for any resident is security, and if a homeowner does not feel secure, they will eventually move elsewhere.
 Many security alarm providers have lucrative introductory offers for equipment and installation.

 Tip #2: Install matching light fixtures and ceiling fans.
 Consider some track lighting with dimmers to highlight artwork or showcase a particular part of the room.
 Consider flex track lighting or suspended track lighting.
 The addition of a dimmer switch makes your lighting more versatile and is a great mood enhancer.
 Ceiling fans add value, and you may want to consider adding them in place of staid old light fixtures.
 If you don’t want to replace existing ceiling fans, make sure you clean the dust off the blades and update the decorative pulls at the end of the chain.

 Tip #5: Install some blinds and window shades.
 Certain rooms could use blinds or shades to emphasize the style.
-The best places to start are the living room, kitchen, master bedroom, and master bathroom.
+The living room, kitchen, master bedroom, and master bathroom are the best places to start.
 These are the four rooms that prospective buyers and tenants will study most when evaluating your property.
 Pick window shades that complement existing furniture or your paint colour.
-If you want to stick with inexpensive vinyl blinds, make sure all the room’s blinds match the colour.
+If you want to stick with inexpensive vinyl blinds, make sure all the rooms blinds match the colour.
 When showing a home during the day, you should always have your blinds and shades open to let in abundant light (unless you’ve got a clear view of the mess in your neighbour’s backyard).

 Tip #6: Get rid of photographs of people.
 You may love Aunt Matilda, but you don’t need to have her portrait posted all over the home you’re showing!
-Prospective buyers and tenants need to imagine themselves living in the home, not you and your family.
-If you are going to put up photos, display pictures of nature.
+Prospective buyers need to imagine themselves living in the house, not you and your family, if you put up photos and display pictures of nature.

 Tip #7: Clean off the tops of the water heater, furnace, oil tank, washing machines, and any other mechanical fixture.
 Most homeowners don’t bother to do this at all.
 Clean the dust and grime off the top of your furnace, water heater, oil tank, washing machines, and so on.
 This makes these devices look newer, well-maintained, and clean.
 If you have a dirty-looking furnace, don’t be surprised if your buyer demands a concession for a new furnace.
 Please don’t say I didn’t warn you!

 Tip #9: Place decorative flowers and candles throughout the home.
 Fake (or real if you can water them regularly) flowers work wonders.
 You can often buy fake flowers at yard sales or in the clearance section of stores.
 Candles give the home a romantic or warm feel.
-Scented candles are best.
-Some scents are so strong that homebuyers can smell them even when the candle isn’t burning.
-Once you’ve sold or rented the home, pack the flowers and candles in a box and stage your next property.
+Scented candles are best, and some scents are so strong that homebuyers can smell them even when the candle isn’t burning.
+Once you’ve sold the home, pack the flowers and candles in a box and stage your next property.

 Tip #11: Refinish your hardwood floors.
-People like hardwood floors, particularly if the floor has a lustre to it.
+People like hardwood floors, particularly if the base has a lustre.
 If your hardwood floors are stained, you can still sand them and apply a darker finish that hides stains.
 If your hardwood floors don’t need to be sanded but have dull spots or cracks, try some off-the-shelf refinishing agents or cleansers.
-Murphy’s® Oil Soap or Rejuvenate polish are personal favourites to restore that classic wood look.
+M Murphy’s®l Soap or Rejuvenate polish are personal favourites to restore that classic wood look.

 Tip #12: Get rid of clutter.
 Space sells.
-If you have clutter, don’t stuff it in your closets, basement, or garage.
+Don’t stuff it in your closets, basement, or garage if you have a mess.
 Throw it out or rent some storage space.
-Prospective buyers and tenants should not feel hemmed in because of all the boxes you have lying around or those old rickety chairs you can’t seem to discard.
+Prospective buyers should not feel hemmed in because of all the boxes you have lying around or those old rickety chairs you can’t seem to discard.

 Tip #13: Shampoo your carpet.
-Yes, many people like new carpet for obvious reasons.
+Yes, many people like new carpets for apparent reasons.
 However, we can’t always afford to buy new carpet, for obvious reasons.
 Rent a carpet cleaning vacuum or hire a shampoo service.
-The proper detergent and equipment can get rid of old stains and make odours disappear.
+The proper detergent and equipment can remove old stains and make odours disappear.

 Tip #14: Place air fresheners throughout the home.
-You’d be amazed at how easy this one is, but how many people don’t actually do it.
-Potpourri and air fresheners set the mood.
-People tend to associate fresh scents with cleanliness and purity.
-Be careful not to overdo it with the air fresheners, or people will think you’re trying to hide an odour.
+You’d be amazed at how easy this one is, but how many people don’t do it.
+Potpourri and air fresheners set the mood, and people associate fresh scents with cleanliness and purity.
+Be careful not to overdo it with the air fresheners, or people will think, ‘you’re trying to hide an odour.

 Tip #15: Power wash the exterior of the home.
 Road dust builds up under overhangs and coverings.
 Mould, moss, or insects may accumulate on your siding.
-By power washing your place, you’ll make your house that much more inviting from the street.
-Even though there’s a For Sale sign in the front yard, be advised that many passersby will not call the phone number if the house looks dirty or old.
-If they call the number, they may be looking to give you a lowball offer because they think you can’t afford the upkeep.
+By power washing your place, you’ll find your house that much more inviting from the street.
+Even though there’s a for sale sign in the front yard, be advised that many passersby will not call the phone number if the house looks dirty or old.
+If they reach the number, they may be looking to give you a lowball offer because they think you can’t afford the upkeep.

 Tip #17: Replace those old, worn-out doorknobs.
-I’ve seen doorknobs that are over 80 years old and have been painted over several times.
+I’ve seen doorknobs over 80 years old and painted several times.
 Ugh!
-Doorknobs can be some of the dirtiest, bacteria-infested items in the house, and don’t your prospective buyers know it!
+Doorknobs can be some of the dirtiest, bacteria-infested items in the house, and don’t prospective buyers know it!
 Replace those old doorknobs with new ones.
 If you have a brass theme in the room, go with brass.
-If it’s brushed-nickel you like (and that’s “in” nowadays), then go with that look.
+If it’s-nickel you like (and that’s “ow” days), then go with that look.

 Tip #18: If you have a paved driveway, reseal it.
-If your driveway is already paved but is cracked or otherwise in bad shape, repair it and/or use a driveway sealer.
-A sharp-looking driveway is the first thing a prospective buyer or tenant sees because that’s what they’re driving toward.
-Besides, the sealer prevents existing cracks from becoming worse.
+If your driveway is paved but is cracked or otherwise in bad shape, repair it and use a driveway sealer.
+A sharp-looking driveway is the first thing a prospective buyer sees, and besides, the sealer prevents existing cracks from worsening.

 Tip #21: Refinish your vinyl or tile floors.
 Clean your vinyl and tile floors.
-If that isn’t enough, then it’s time to find the right chemicals, solutions, or polymers to make those floors look new.
 Tile floors may need new grout.
 Perhaps you need to replace a cracked tile (I should hope you bought one or two extra tiles way back when for just such a need).
-Regarding vinyl floors, I am a fan of Rejuvenate polish.
-You can use a flat mop to apply it, and it fills in cracks and shines the floor.

 Tip #22: Spend a day looking at Open Houses held by property sellers.
-After observing what other people do with their homes, you’ll view your property with a fresh perspective.
+After observing what other people do with their homes, you will see your home with a fresh perspective.
 Plus, you’ll get a feel for what the market values are in your neighbourhood.
-Top athletes check out the competition.
-Top businesspersons check out the competition.
-You should too.
+Top athletes check out the competition, and top businesspersons check out the competition.

 Tip #25: Clean, clean, clean.
 Once the potential buyer walks through your front door, they should be wowed by the cleanliness.
 A sparkling home screams that it’s been adequately maintained.
-Even if you clean regularly, chances are, there are things you don’t notice because you live there.
 Consider spending a couple of hundred dollars and bring in the professionals for a thorough cleaning.
-With a window cleaning, your house will surprise you with a new look.

 Tip #26: Modernize that kitchen.
 As the hub of family interaction, the kitchen is the heart of the home.
 Brighten the cabinets with a fresh coat of paint or some updated hardware.
 Add a new faucet or light fixtures to rejuvenate the space or change the window coverings for a more modern feel.
 Buyers are always interested in the kitchen, so try a quick facelift that will turn up the heat on your bottom line.